Menu

 Owned By: Private

 Peregrine White was the first child born to the Pilgrims in the New World.
 After he married in 1648, he built a home here.
 At one time there was a saltworks nearby.
-No public access.
+This historic site does not offer public access.
+A historic marker is visible from the road.

 Features